morkro/euromat/README.md

-# eur-o-mat
+# EUROMAT 2017

-> A progressive web application Euro-Mat for the upcoming German election
+> A Vue.js powered, progressive web voting application for the upcoming German election with a European focus.

-## Build Setup
+## Development

 ``` bash
 # install dependencies